projectcapsule/capsule/use_cases.md

 On the other side, a private CaaS tenant receives a dedicated set of infra e worker nodes.
-Bill has to make sure that these nodes are labeled according, for example `node-role.kubernetes.io/capsule=qos` to be separated from nodes dedicated to other private CaaS tenants and the shared CaaS tenants.
+Bill has to make sure that these nodes are labeled according, for example, `node-role.kubernetes.io/capsule=qos` to be separated from nodes dedicated to other private CaaS tenants and the shared CaaS tenants.

 The Capsule controller must assure that any namespace created in the tenant has